hpgrahsl/eda-pattern-examples/README.md

 # Selected Event-Driven Architecture Patterns

-This repository hosts selected event-driven architecture patterns based on simple to understand examples that can be run directly with containers (docker / podman and compose files) or within various flavours of kubernetes (YAML manifests):
+This repository hosts simple to understand examples for selected event-driven architecture patterns.
+Each example is self-contained and can be run directly within containers (docker / podman and compose files) or within various flavours of kubernetes (YAML manifests):

 ### 1. [Claim Check Pattern](#claim-check-pattern-example)
 ### 2. [Content Enricher Pattern](#content-enricher-pattern-example)